software-architects/time-cockpit-documentation/doc/web-api/reporting.md

 Sometimes it is necessary to generate time cockpit reports progrogrammatically.
 For those scenarios we offer the reporting endpoint in our Web API.

+## Use Cases

+- Fetch the built-in time report to send to the appropriate employees
+- Fetch a custom progress report to send to the corresponding customer

 ## Service Endpoint

 The address of our query endpoint is <https://api.timecockpit.com/report/show>.
 You can use the `format` url parameter to get different formats of the report: